Newborn skin is so soft and delicate that it needs extra care and protection. Here are some tips for taking care of Your Child’s sensitive skin.

-If you are not bathing the baby, make sure you keep the nappy area well-cleaned and wash hands and face several times a day.
+If you are not bathing the baby, make sure you keep the nappy area well-cleaned and wash the hands and face several times a day.

 Shampoo and soap

 Be sure not to use shampoo or soap that can cause an allergic reaction.
 Use mild and gentle soap which is fragrance-free and paraben-free for the baby, or not using soap at all.
-It is preferable to dry #baby using natural cotton and smooth towels, and all air conditioners and fans should be switched off to prevent cold.
+It is preferable to dry Your Child using natural cotton and smooth towels, and all air conditioners and fans should be switched off to prevent cold.

 Baby diapers help to keep the baby clean and fresh.
 But some diapers may irritate the skin and lead to rashes or infections.
-You should change the diaper as soon as you notice that #baby has ‘used’ it.
+You should change the diaper as soon as you notice that Your Child has ‘used’ it.
 Be sure to purchase fragrance-free diapers and the size shouldn’t be too tight and cause chafing.

 - Chemical detergents, talcum powders, and some other baby products may cause skin irritation, rashes, or dryness

-- Keep to using vegan products as much as you can, to protect your baby’s skin from harmful infections or allergic reactions
+- Keep using vegan products as much as you can, to protect your baby’s skin from harmful infections or allergic reactions

-If your baby has very dry skin, strong rashes or other irritations that worry you, please talk to your doctor or healthcare provider.
+If your baby has very dry skin, strong rashes, or other irritations that worry you, please talk to your doctor or healthcare provider.